elenekat/Installing_FLASH/README.md

 sudo make install
 ```

+using sudo will ask you for password.

 this is version 4.1.4, if you for some reason need newer version, you can download it from: https://www.open-mpi.org/
+Same is for hdf5 and hypre you can update to newer version but this versions work fine too.

 ---
 ### hdf5